ststefa/terrasplunk/shared/README.md

     | f1ff2600-d4e4-4c0a-8851-e9603e6dcbc3 | a3c29b56-571b-4346-9252-68693a2909bf | c7f4430a-1d99-4eb3-b962-0c4c42b36218 |
     +--------------------------------------+--------------------------------------+--------------------------------------+
     ```
     However we need to reference the network in several places like e.g. the ECS network config.
 It is fragile to reference them by id because ids (apart from being unreadable) should generally be considered ephemeral.
-We could reference by CIDR but that seems error prone.
-Therefore, we rename them in analogy to the subnets in order to make them easier to reference.
+They could be referenced by CIDR but that seems error prone.
+Therefore, we rename them in analogy to the subnets in order to make them more intuitive to reference.
 This approach has the ugly drawback that it violates iac "everything is code" rule as it cannot be done with terraform itself but has to be done with the openstack cli:

     ```
     $ openstack --os-cloud otc-sbb-p subnet list